OKRs: achieve your goals with Objectives and Key Results

 These questions concern the goals that are important to your organisation.
 These might be financial goals, or they might be related to working environment, customer satisfaction, or the speed of work.
 You ask the questions at the company level, team level, and personal level.
 By working at these 3 levels, you ensure all your employees are working towards the same realistic goal.

-Evaluation is a key aspect of the OKR method.
+Regular evaluation is a key aspect of the OKR method.
 In evaluations, you assess progress, celebrate your successes, and provide feedback.
 This is how you define the objectives more clearly, and make changes where necessary.
-The main priority is clear communication, so that everyone knows what the organisation is working towards.
+The main priority is clear communication, so that everyone knows what the organisation is working towards and how the goals wil be achieved.

 Benefits of the OKR method